23DP4ABara/Wordle/README.md

 # Wordle

-**Wordle** is a word guessing game with both terminal and graphical (GUI) interfaces.
+**Wordle** is a word guessing game, made using graphical (GUI) interfaces.
 Your goal is to guess the hidden word within a limited number of attempts.
 Before the game starts, you can customize three settings: the number of guesses, the number of hints (tips), and the length of the word to guess.
 The game uses a dictionary text file to validate guesses.

 ## How to Play